Skip to main content

 Best Childcare Software for Michigan Centers

-Last updated: March 20, 2026
+Last updated: April 16, 2026

 TLDR

 Michigan has approximately 3,300 licensed childcare establishments regulated by the Department of Licensing and Regulatory Affairs (LARA), Bureau of Community and Health Systems.
-Centers billing subsidy through the Child Development and Care (CDC) program administered by MDHHS need attendance records built for MDHHS's verification requirements — a documentation standard that many general childcare platforms do not address directly.
+Centers billing subsidy through the Child Development and Care (CDC) program administered by MDHHS need attendance records built for MDHHS's verification requirements: a documentation standard that many general childcare platforms do not address directly.

-The Michigan childcare licensing landscape
+Michigan childcare licensing overview

 Michigan has approximately 3,300 licensed childcare establishments, concentrated in Detroit, Grand Rapids, Lansing, and Flint.
-LARA’s Bureau of Community and Health Systems licenses childcare centers — covering staffing ratios, staff qualifications, physical environment, and documentation requirements.
+LARA’s Bureau of Community and Health Systems licenses childcare centers: covering staffing ratios, staff qualifications, physical environment, and documentation requirements.

 For center directors, LARA licensing comes down to documented ratio compliance and attendance records that hold up to a compliance visit.
 LARA inspectors review staff logs, ratio documentation, and attendance records.
 Documentation gaps create findings regardless of whether actual ratios were maintained.